 The following table sets forth certain information relating to our directors and executive officers as of the date of this annual report.
-The business address of each of our directors and executive officers is Block A, No. 20 Guogongzhuang Middle Street, Fengtai District, Beijing 100070, the People's Republic of China
+The business address of each of our directors and executive officers is Tower A, No. 20 Guogongzhuang Middle Street, Fengtai District, Beijing 100070, the People's Republic of China.

 Name Age Position

-Vincent Tianquan Mo 53 Executive chairman of the board of directors, chief executive officer
+Vincent Tianquan Mo 55 Executive chairman of the board of directors

-Quan Zhou 60 Director
+Jian Liu 43 Chief executive officer

-Qian Zhao 49 Independent director
+Qian Zhao 50 Independent director

-Sam Hanhui Sun 45 Independent director
+Sam Hanhui Sun 46 Independent director

-Mingqiang Bi 47 Independent director
+Shaohua Zhang 55 Independent director

-Zhizhi Gong 38 Director
+Zhizhi Gong 39 Director

-Jingbo Wang 39 Director

-Frank Hua Lei 38 Chief financial officer
+Frank Hua Lei 39 Chief investment officer

-Jian Liu 41 President
+Zijin Li 34 Acting chief financial officer and board secretary

-Zhihong Zhang 47 Chief operations officer
+Zhihong Zhang 48 Chief operations officer

-Vincent Tianquan Mo is our founder and has served as our executive chairman of our board of directors since 1999 and as our chief executive officer since August 2014.
+Vincent Tianquan Mo is our founder and has served as our executive chairman of our board of directors since 1999.
+Mr. Mo had served as our chief executive officer from August 2014 to January 2019.
 Prior to founding our company, Mr. Mo served as an executive vice president at Asia Development and Finance Corporation from 1996 to 1998 and a general manager for Asia at Teleres, a venture of Dow Jones &Co. and AEGON USA to provide online commercial real estate information services, from 1994 to 1996.
 He currently serves as a director on the board of directors of Hopefluent Group Holdings Limited, a Hong Kong-listed company, and is the secretary general of the China Real Estate Index System, a real estate research publication operated by us.
 Mr. Mo holds a bachelor's degree in engineering from South China University of Technology, a master of science degree in business administration from Tsinghua University and a master of arts degree in economics from Indiana University.
-Mr. Mo is the uncle of Mr. Dai, who is a director of our company (until February 2016 when he resigned) and our former president and chief executive officer.
+Mr. Mo is the uncle of Mr. Richard Jiangong Dai, who is a director of our company (until February 2016 when he resigned) and our former president and chief executive officer.